-4. The development hereby approved shall be constructed in accordance with the Energy & Sustainability Statement Revision D prepared by FHP ESS (dated 28 Aug 2024) delivering a minimum 82% improvement on carbon emissions over 2021 Building Regulations Part L, with high fabric efficiencies, COMMUNAL air source heat pumps (ASHPs) and a minimum 48 kWp solar photovoltaic (PV) array.

-(a) Prior to above ground construction, details of the Energy Strategy shall be submitted to and approved by the Local Planning Authority.
-This must include:

-- Confirmation of how this development will meet the zero-carbon policy requirement in line with the Energy Hierarchy; - Confirmation of the necessary fabric efficiencies to achieve a minimum 14% reduction; - Details to reduce thermal bridging; - Location, specification and efficiency of the proposed ASHPs (Coefficient of Performance, Seasonal Coefficient of Performance, and the Seasonal Performance Factor), with plans showing the ASHP pipework and noise and visual mitigation measures; - Specification and efficiency of the proposed Mechanical Ventilation and Heat Recovery (MVHR), with plans showing the rigid MVHR ducting and location of the unit; - Details of the PV, demonstrating the roof area has been maximised on both residential and non-residential blocks, with the following details: a roof plan; the number, angle, orientation, type, and efficiency level of the PVs; how overheating of the panels will be minimised; their peak output (kWp); inverter capacity; and how the energy will be used on-site before exporting to the grid; - Specification of any additional equipment installed to reduce carbon emissions, if relevant; - A metering strategy
+- 4. The development hereby approved shall be constructed in accordance with the Energy & Sustainability Statement Revision D prepared by FHP ESS (dated 28 Aug 2024) delivering a minimum 82% improvement on carbon emissions over 2021 Building Regulations Part L (indicative subject to remodelling the latest design changes of January 2025), with high fabric efficiencies, COMMUNAL air source heat pumps (ASHPs) and aiming for 48 kWp solar photovoltaic (PV) array. - (a) Prior to above ground construction, a revised Energy Strategy shall be submitted to and approved in writing by the Local Planning Authority.
+This must include: - Confirmation of how this development will meet the zero-carbon policy requirement in line with the Energy Hierarchy; - Confirmation of the necessary fabric efficiencies to achieve a minimum 14% reduction; - Details to reduce thermal bridging; - Location, specification and efficiency of the proposed ASHPs (Coefficient of Performance, Seasonal Coefficient of Performance, and the Seasonal Performance Factor), with plans showing the ASHP pipework and noise and visual mitigation measures; - Specification and efficiency of the proposed Mechanical Ventilation and Heat Recovery (MVHR), with plans showing the rigid MVHR ducting and location of the unit: - Details of the PV, demonstrating the roof area has been maximised on both residential and non-residential blocks, with the following details: a roof plan; the number, angle, orientation, type, and efficiency level of the PVs; how overheating of the panels will be minimised; their peak output (kWp); inverter capacity; and how the energy will be used on-site before exporting to the grid; - Specification of any additional equipment installed to reduce carbon emissions, if relevant: - A metering strategy